material-components/material-components-ios/components/FlexibleHeader/docs/migration-guide-minMaxHeightIncludesSafeArea.md

 `minMaxHeightIncludesSafeArea` is a behavioral flag on `MDCFlexibleHeaderView that must be disabled to ensure iPhone X compatibility.

-When this property is enabled, the `minimumHeight` and `maximumHeight` values are expected to include the device's top safe area insets in their value.
+When this property is enabled (the legacy behavior), the `minimumHeight` and `maximumHeight` values are expected to include the device's top safe area insets in their value.
 This means it is the responsibility of the client to update these height values with the values of the top safe area insets.

+When you disable this property you are expected to set `minimumHeight` and `maximumHeight` to only the height of the content that would be displayed below the top safe area insets.

 We intend to eventually **disable** `minMaxHeightIncludesSafeArea` by default and remove the property altogether.
 As such, you are encouraged to proactively disable this property now anywhere